Blunde1/My_Webpage/content/home/about.md

 I currently reside in [Equinor](https://www.equinor.com/) as a principal scientific developer.

-I work with computational statistics on a practical and theoretical level.
-I reside in Equinor.
-🔭 Generally researching information theoretic approaches to make ML-algorithms adaptive to the problem/data at hand.
-🌱 Currently working on large scale ensemble based data assimilation.

 #### Research 🔭 \
 I work with computational statistics on a practical and theoretical level.
 Generally researching information theoretic approaches to make ML-algorithms adaptive to the problem/data at hand.
 I currently target large scale ensemble based data assimilation.